This post discusses Florida non-compete agreements and declaratory judgments.

 The takeaway: If there is a dispute over the geographic scope of a non-compete agreement, a declaratory judgment action can help the parties (and particularly the potential non-compete defendant) obtain a certain, clear understanding of contractual obligations.

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Boca Raton, Fort Myers, Tampa, Orlando, Jacksonville, and Sarasota.
 His office can be reached at 954-332-2380954-332-2380.